thred/dreambuilder_game/mods/streets/streetsmod/libs/smartfs/api.md

 #Full API
 ##Smartfs
-* smartfs( name ) - returns the form regisered with the name 'name'
 * smartfs.create( name,function ) - creates a new form and adds elements to it by running the function.
 Use before Minetest loads. (like minetest.register_node)
 * smartfs.element( name, data ) - creates a new element type.
 * smartfs.dynamic( formname, playername ) - creates a dynamic form.
 Returns state.
 See example.lua for example.
 Remember to call state:show()
-* smartfs.add\_to\_inventory(form, icon, title) - Adds a form to an installed advanced inventory.
-Returns true on success.
+* smartfs.add\_to\_inventory( name,icon,title ) - Adds a form to an installed advanced inventory.
-* smartfs.inventory_mod() - Returns the name of an installed and supported inventory mod that will be used above, or null.
+* smartfs.inventory_mod() - Returns the name of an installed advanced inventory, or null.
 * smartfs.override\_load\_checks() - Allows you to use smartfs.create after the game loads.
 Not recommended!

 ##Form